Tips for Buying a Property in As-Is Condition

 - Evaluate financing and insurance needs upfront given that the property may require unique financing or insurance programs designed for renovation properties.
 You don't want to find out you can't insure or finance the property after your earnest money goes hard.

 When a home is marketed as-is, it gives the home buyer the advantage.
 The words as-is have a negative connotation and signal fixer-upper to many buyers.
-Use this to your advantage when negotiating with the seller, and with the proper research and items discussed in this article (and a little luck) you could come out with an excellent deal.
+Use this to your advantage when negotiating with the seller because with the proper research, you could come out with an excellent deal.